 With the intention of returning malt whisky production to the city for the first time in over a century, the Glasgow Distillery Co. secured funding from private investors in Asia and acquired the lease for an industrial unit in the Hillington Business Park in the west of the city in 2013.
-The following year the site was up and running and had begun to produce Makar gin, now a highly successful brand in it’s own right with six different expressions on the market.
+The following year the site was up and running and had begun to produce Makar gin, now a highly successful brand in its own right with six different expressions on the market.

-By March 2015, the company had begun to fill their first casks of whisky, under the guidance of Master Distiller Dr. Jack Mayo and it is those very same barrels which have now come of age in 2018.
+By March 2015, the company had begun to fill their first casks of whisky, under the guidance of Master Distiller Dr. Jack Mayo and it is those very same barrels that have now come of age in 2018.

 Smell: Layers of Vanilla, Coconut & Almond, Berries & Apples, Pepper, Paprika and Charred Oak.

 Taste: Some Peppery heat, Juicy Raspberries, Red Apples, Vanilla and Toffee.
 Lovely silky texture on the palate.

 Thoughts: Under normal circumstances, charging £100 for a 50cl bottle of 3 year old whisky could be categorised as daylight robbery.
 This is far from normal circumstances, though.
 This is the first bottling from a brand new distillery.
 Release No. 1 of a malt that has never existed before.
 As such, it will likely become something of a collectors item and no doubt soar in price over the coming years.
 So for a rare chance to taste the first malt of a new distillery, and from my hometown no less, I decided that I was willing to pay the £100.